Tag Archives: son

 Build me a son whose wishes will not take the place of deeds; a son who will know Thee — and that to know himself is the foundation stone of knowledge.

-Lead him, I pray, not in the path of ease and comfort, but under the stress and spur of difficulties and challenge.
+Lead him, I pray, not in the path of ease and comfort, but under the stress and spur of difficulties and challenges.
 Here let him learn to stand up in the storm; here let him learn compassion for those who fail …

 Build me a son whose heart will be clear, whose goal will be high; a son who will master himself before he seeks to master other men; one who will reach into the future, yet never forget the past.